ztangent/ValSplit.jl/README.md

 # ValSplit.jl

 Compile away dynamic dispatch over methods with `Val`-typed arguments by "`Val`-splitting" (similar to [union splitting](https://julialang.org/blog/2018/08/union-splitting/)) using the `@valsplit` macro.
 By annotating a function definition with `@valsplit` and choosing arguments to split upon, the resulting function will be a switch statement over all `Val` parameters associated with the chosen arguments.
+Requires Julia 1.3 and above.

 ## Example